 At the same time, the pasta that came out of them was incredible.
 It had a rough and porous texture that absorbed some of the sauce and made it easier for the sauce to cling to the surface, turning every bite of pasta into a burst of flavor.

-In 1938, American scientist Roy J. Plunkett, who worked at DuPont’s Jackson Laboratory, invented Teflon.
-A decade or two after, Teflon-coated dies were introduced as alternatives to bronze dies and, for economic reasons, become widely popular with pasta makers.
+In the 1940s, an American scientist invented non-stick.
+A decade or two after, non-stick-coated dies were introduced as alternatives to bronze dies and, for economic reasons, become widely popular with pasta makers.